 I'm not saying that people should not be invested in the market.
 I am pointing out the fact that many Americans would rather accept very low guaranteed interest versus taking risk with their hard-earned money.
 Human nature is to avoid risk, and move toward safety.
 In the low rate environment that we’ve experienced for much of the 21st century, these Americans are starved for higher interest rates.
 There are large swaths of the American population who just want to see a little more interest.
 How much is a little more?
 After visiting with the insurance company representative the answer is “not much!”

-Perhaps if these folks had a comprehensive plan with set goals, and a strategy to meet short-term, intermediate-term, and long-term objectives they would feel less pressure to sock the majority of their money away at such low interest rates.
-It seems that when people have a plan, they are more confident.
+Perhaps if these folks had a comprehensive strategy with set goals, and a strategy to meet short-term, intermediate-term, and long-term objectives they would feel less pressure to sock the majority of their money away at such low interest rates.
+It seems that when people have a strategy, they are more confident.
 When they know what each dollar's purpose is, and its time horizon, they’re more willing to permit some of their money to be exposed to risk, while other dollars are better suited for a loss avoidance strategy.

 Build Comprehensive Strategies for Savers

-I meet with several people per month for retirement income planning.
+I meet with several people per month to create retirement income strategies.
 After gathering all of the data and discussing their goals and concerns, we use computer aided design programs to help draft a blueprint for their financial house.
 We develop a strategy for managing various retirement risks, retirement resources, and test the plan under various rates of return and inflation.
 The relief that we see on our client’s faces is awe-inspiring.
 It's rewarding to witness the transformation from stressed and worrying about if and when they can retire while maintaining their lifestyle to setting goals and taking action for a better future.
-The confidence they have after a plan has been constructed and the relief it brings is truly remarkable.
+The confidence they have after a strategy has been constructed and the relief it brings is truly remarkable.

-If you're not currently using a comprehensive planning process, leveraging computer aided design programs to help your clients organize their financial life, I encourage you to do so.
+If you're not currently using a comprehensive strategy process, leveraging computer aided design programs to help your clients organize their financial life, I encourage you to do so.
 It is a lot of fun, and much more rewarding than simply selling product features and benefits to make a buck.
 If you have no desire to do this for your clients, there's still good news.
 There are hundreds of thousands of people, controlling trillions of dollars who are so starved for higher interest rates that they are willing to move their money for a few tenths of a percent.
 Just remember, you'll just be selling something.
 You won't be making a significant difference in their lives.

 As you know, some prospecting programs work better than others, and workshop marketing isn't dead.
 Request the on-demand webinar to learn about a break-away prospecting opportunity that gives you more qualified people to see.